 Travel rewards cards can go a long way in saving money on a babymoon, but don’t overlook the possibilities of cash back cards.
 You could use your card to earn rewards on purchases that don’t typically land in travel bonus categories, such as gas for your rental car, snacks from the grocery or convenience store or souvenirs.

-The Chase Freedom Unlimited card, for example, offers a flat 1.5 percent back on every purchase.
+The Chase Freedom Unlimited card, for example, offers at least 1.5 percent back on every purchase.
 If you’re looking for tiered cash back rewards, you might consider the Bank of America® Cash Rewards credit card or the Blue Cash Preferred® Card from American Express.

 Both offer introductory cash bonuses along with generous cash back rewards rates on everyday spending.
 Bank of America Preferred Rewards members can also get between 25 percent to 75 percent more cash back on every purchase with their card.